 Prior to joining Gawthrop Greenwood, Carl was senior associate at the firm Joseph W. Benson, P.A. in Wilmington, DE.
 He is a member of the Delaware Bar Association and the Melson-Arsht Inns of Court.
 His community and civic involvement includes his role as director of the DuPont Fish and Game Association.

-Carl received his law degree from Widener University School of Law.
+Named to The Best Lawyers in America, Carl received his law degree from Widener University School of Law.
 He holds a Bachelor of Science degree from the University of Delaware.

 Related News & Law Articles